 In spring 2017, Oxford University Press released Anderson’s latest book, Debating Religious Liberty and Discrimination, co-authored with Sherif Girgis and John Corvino.
 Also in spring 2017, the University of Notre Dame Press released a collection of essays he edited with Dan Philpott titled, A Liberalism Safe for Catholicism?
 Perspectives from “The Review of Politics.”

-Anderson received his bachelor’s degree from Princeton University, graduating Phi Beta Kappa and magna cum laude.
-He holds a doctoral degree in political philosophy from the University of Notre Dame.
-His dissertation was titled: “Neither Liberal nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights.”
-He also holds a master’s degree from Notre Dame.
+Anderson received his bachelor of arts degree from Princeton University, graduating Phi Beta Kappa and magna cum laude, and he received his doctoral degree in political philosophy from the University of Notre Dame.
+His dissertation was titled: “Neither Liberal Nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights.”